vhlongon/react-form/README.md

-# ES6 Babel Browserify with reactify Boilerplate
+# ES6 Babel Browserify Boilerplate for react

 Gulp boilerplate to use ES2015 with browserify for module loading and babel for the transpiling.
-It's inspired by [es6-browserify-boilerplate](https://github.com/thoughtram/es6-6to5-browserify-boilerplate) and [react-app-boilerplate](https://github.com/christianalfoni/react-app-boilerplate) but I have added other common gulp task for managing Sass compilation, image optimization, etc.
+It's inspired by [es6-browserify-boilerplate](https://github.com/thoughtram/es6-6to5-browserify-boilerplate) and [react-app-boilerplate](https://github.com/christianalfoni/react-app-boilerplate) but I have also included other common gulp tasks for managing Sass compilation, image optimization, etc.

-I have also included the SASS ["7 1" boilerplate](https://github.com/HugoGiraudel/sass-boilerplate) by Sass creator, Hugo Giraudel
+I have included the SASS ["7 1" boilerplate](https://github.com/HugoGiraudel/sass-boilerplate) by Hugo Giraudel

 ## Install